pcotret/litex-wiki/Use-LiteX-on-the-Acorn-CLE-215.md

     cd kernel
     sudo ./init.sh

-A `/dev/ttyLXU0` UART is created and can be used with LiteX Term:
+A `/dev/ttyLXU0` UART is created and can be used with LiteX-Term:

     litex_term /dev/ttyLXU0